muthonijulie/Polling21/README.md

-## Polling System with Real-Time Updates
+## Polling Application with Real-Time Updates
 This project is a polling system with real-time updates built using React, Node.js, Express, MongoDB, and Socket.io.
 It allows users to create polls, vote in real-time, and see results instantly.
 This README covers the installation process, features, and technical details of both the frontend and backend.

 ## Features
 - Real-time Updates: The system allows real-time voting updates and poll result changes using Socket.io.